 Table C6 requires the retail and seniors housing component of the development to provide 2.75 resident / staff spaces and 4.14 visitor / customer spaces resulting in a requirement of 7 spaces.
 The proposed development only provides 5 spaces in total for the development, short fall of 2 spaces.
-Given the location of public bike parking located at the corner of Carlisle Street and Norton Street and other located in the vicinity along Norton Street it is consider that the level of bicycle parking on site is considered to be an acceptable level consistent with the general objectives for parking contained within C1.11, and therefore, the proposal is supported on merit.
+Given the location of public bike parking located at the corner of Carlisle Street and Norton Street and other located in the vicinity along Norton Street it is consider that the level of bicycle parking in the area is sufficient to meet the short fall of 2 bike spaces.
+The level of bike parking on site is considered to be an acceptable level consistent with the general objectives for parking contained within C1.11, and therefore, the proposal is supported on merit.